Last updated: June 2026

 Cash from the buyer.
 Personal savings, checking, money market, or any liquid asset the buyer owns free and clear.
 The lender will verify the source with 60 to 90 days of bank statements.
 The cash must be seasoned, meaning it cannot arrive as a large unexplained deposit right before closing.

 Seller note on full standby.
 This is the most deal-friendly component of the structure.
 A portion of the seller's proceeds gets deferred, structured as a promissory note at 0% interest with no payments during the entire SBA loan term (typically 10 years).
 Because the seller is leaving money in the deal without expecting repayment during the loan period, the SBA treats this as equity-equivalent.
-Regalis Capital achieves full standby terms on over 90% of transactions.
+A full-standby seller note can supply at most half of the required injection: up to 5% of the total project cost, or 50% of a 10% requirement.
+The other half, at least 5% of total project cost, still has to be genuine non-borrowed cash.
+A note that is not on full standby counts as zero equity.
+Regalis Capital achieves full standby terms on the vast majority of transactions.

 Retirement funds via ROBS.
 A Rollover for Business Startups (ROBS) allows a buyer to roll funds from a 401(k) or IRA into a C-corporation that then invests in the acquisition.
 Done correctly, this is not a distribution or a loan, so it does not trigger early withdrawal penalties.
 It counts as equity.
 ROBS is complex and requires a specialist to set up properly.
 Costs typically run $5,000 to $10,000 in setup fees, with ongoing administration around $1,500 to $2,500 per year.